 Even though I’ve driven through Amarillo three times, I’ve never stopped/stayed there until our road trip in 2020, so I was unaware these statues existed.
 Impressively, there are over 100 of them.
 Per the city’s official website, more than 100 of these horse statues have been placed throughout Amarillo since 2002.
 The horses are full-size replicas of an actual American Quarter Horse, weighting around 125 pounds.
 Each horse is unique, having been painted by a different local artist.
 The artists don’t receive money for the statue, but do receive an honorarium for their work.

-We unfortunately only got to visit three, due to the ball and chain around our necks known as the U-Haul.
+We unfortunately only got to visit three, due to the ball and chain known as a U-Haul trailer.
 We stopped to admire Hooter’s Philly, located at the Hooters right next to I-40; Salty, located near Landry’s Management off of I-40; and Longhorn Horse, located outside of Longhorn Steakhouse… also right off of I-40.
 There was another horse nearby at Fuddruckers, but we didn’t stop.
 Hooters Philly is located on the south side of I-40, and Salty and Longhorn are located right across, on the north side of the interstate.
 If you’re interested in seeing more of the statues, this website has an excellent comprehensive list with pictures and locations: https://centercity.org/hoof-prints/.

 Overall, the “Hoof Prints of the American Quarter Horse” is a great, family-friendly activity and a super fun “bucket list” travel item.
 All of the statues are free to view, and saving money while traveling is always a major plus.
 While we regrettably only had time to search for three, there are 97+ that we missed and are probably just as cool, unique, and vibrant as these three.
 If you’re ever visiting Amarillo, or are passing though on Interstate 40, take some time to view and appreciate these cool pieces of art!